 Understanding biological laws clarifies how society evolves, emphasizing that social improvement requires alignment with these natural processes rather than arbitrary human interventions.
 To formulate effective social policies, one must first understand biology deeply, recognizing its role in shaping human behaviors, capacities, and societal dynamics.

-XV - Psychological Preparation
+XV - Preparation In Psychology

 “Psychological truths underlie sociological truths.”